 State Acceptance: The NYSDEC has commented on the Draft and Draft Final Proposed Plan.
-These comments have been incorporated or addressed in the development of this document.
-State input will be considered during any further revision of the Proposed Plan and preparation of the ROD.
+However, comments were not provided on this alternative.

-Community Acceptance: Results of the IRA have been reported at Restoration Advisory Board (RAB) meetings conducted since the IRA was implemented.
-No comments or objections were received in association with the IRA.
-Community input will be considered in future revisions of the Proposed Plan and preparation of the ROD.
+Community Acceptance: Community input will be considered in future revisions of the Proposed Plan and preparation of the ROD.

-Alternative 3: Continued Operation of Interim Remedial Action/ Horizontal Sub-Slab Depressurization
+Alternative 3: Continued Operation of Interim Response Action/ Horizontal Sub-Slab Depressurization